hypergravity/hypergravity/README.md

   - [berliner](https://github.com/hypergravity/berliner): some tools on processing stellar tracks and isochrones
   - [regli](https://github.com/hypergravity/regli): a fast, high-dimension linear interpolation tool (faster than the scipy version)
   - [songcn](https://github.com/hypergravity/songcn): a reduction pipeline (of echelle spectra) for the song-china project
+- Paperdata:
+  - paper data can be found in tht repository [paperdata](https://github.com/hypergravity/paperdata). [new!]
 - Related projects:
   - **LAMOST**:
     a large spectroscopic survey at R~1800/7500